Do everything you can to make it easier for Google to index and rank your website.

 Crawlable site structures

-A crawler will usually navigate its way around your website in the same way a human user would: by using your website's navigation bar.
-In short, if you include a page that is not linked from any other page on your site, a search engine web crawler will not be able to find it, and will not be able to index that page.
+If you include a page that is not linked from any other page on your site, a search engine web crawler will not be able to find it, and in most cases that page may not be indexed at all.

 There are two types of sitemaps.
 A sitemap for visitors and an XML sitemap for search engines.

 Keywords play a crucial role in search optimisation.
 They are used in the creation of high-quality title and meta tags, in the development of effective website links, and in various elements of on-page SEO.
 They also guide search engines by highlighting the topic of your page.

 Research relevant keywords, and use them naturally in your page content.
 Ensure that they appear in title and meta tags as well as alt tags for both images and video.